realSkyfr/skyterm/readme.md

 ### Todo
 ~~Add a command to run files.~~\
-Add a plugin / custom program or command / PATH system.\
+Add a plugin / custom program or command / PATH system.
+(WIP)\
 Add a configuration system

 ### License: